 4. Royal Canin Toy & Miniature Poodle Adult Dog Food

 Interestingly, this food contains pork, which we don’t see as often as beef or chicken.
 The glaring downside with this product is that it’s expensive, especially if you follow the manufacturer’s feeding instructions.
-We think the best use for this dog food is as a mixer with dry food, instead of a complete diet.
+We think the best use for this dog food is as a mixer with dry food, instead of a complete diet, but it is still one of the best dog foods for Toy Poodles and best dog foods for Miniature Poodles you can buy.

 5. Wellness Small Breed Complete Health Dry Dog Food